rmjrmj/MALN/README.md

 ![](https://github.com/rmjrmj/MALN/blob/main/architecture.jpg)

-We implement the MALN in PyTorch platform and all experiments are conducted on a server with one GTX 1080Ti GPU.
+We implement MALN in PyTorch platform and all experiments are conducted on a server with one GTX 1080Ti GPU.

 # Requirements
 tqdm == 4.64.0 \